EVerest/EVerest/GOVERNANCE.md

 #### Process for becoming a contributor

 * Review the [Contribution Guidelines] to ensure your contribution is inline with the project's coding and styling guidelines.
-* Submit your code as a PR with the appropriate DCO signoff
+* Submit your code as a PR with the appropriate DCO sign-off
 * Have your submission approved by the committer(s) and merged into the codebase.

 ### Committer